 Have you just begun your journey with the guitar?
 Need to learn the guitar string names?
 As a beginner guitar player, learning the names of the guitar strings should be at the top of your list of things to do.
 Learning the names of the open(unfretted) strings is one of the most important things you can do!
-Completing this task will set you up for future success with the guitar.
+Completing this task will help you succeed with the guitar in the future.

 Yes, you can name them in two different ways.
 But don’t worry, it’s not complicated.
-We will assume going forward that your guitar is tuned to standard (A440) tuning.
-If you don’t know what A440 is, then have a look at this.
+Let’s assume your guitar is tuned to standard tuning (A440).
+If you don’t know what A440 is, read this.
 We will also assume that you are using a standard six-string guitar.
 The naming convention will be the same for a twelve-string guitar.

 A Little Refresher Before We Start

 Before we get started with guitar string names, we will go back to look at some basics.
 We name notes after the first seven letters of the alphabet.
-A, B, C, D, E, F, and G. On the keyboard, these would be the white keys.
-These seven notes are called Natural Notes.
+The first seven letters are A, B, C, D, E, F, and G. On the keyboard, these would be the white keys.
+These seven notes are called natural notes.
 Natural notes are notes that contain no “accidentals”.

-That’s a fancy way of saying they don’t contain any sharps or flats.
-We only use natural notes to name the open guitar strings.
+That’s a fancy way of saying they don’t contain sharps or flats.
+We use natural notes to name the open guitar strings.
 The guitar has only six strings.
-No accidentals are used in naming the open strings in standard tuning.
-If you have never heard the term “accidental”, then you might consider reading up on this article.
+No accidentals are used to name the open strings in standard tuning.
+If you have never heard the term “accidental”, then you might consider reading this article.

-Two of the guitar strings have the same letter name…E. So we only need five letters (E, A, D, G, and B) to name all the strings on a guitar.
+Two guitar strings have the same name…E. So we only need five letters (E, A, D, G, and B) to name all the strings on a guitar.

 Guitar String Names: A Number and a Letter

-The guitar strings themselves have two names.
-They have a number name and a letter name.
-To get started let’s begin with the number names of the strings.
+The guitar strings themselves have two names, a number and a letter.
+To get started, let’s begin with the string numbers.
 The guitar strings are numbered 1-6.
 They start with the bottom (skinniest) string going up to the sixth (fattest) string.

 There are some things to know that can help you remember the string names.
 Notice that string 1 and string 6 have the same letter name.
 They are both E. We call string 1 the high E. It is higher in pitch.